For updated Covid-19 regulation please contact our representatives

 If you have ever been to the Dominican Republic, then you most likely remember white sandy beaches and palm trees of Punta Cana.
-However, not only tourists come to Bavaro area, Santo Domingo, or Puerto Plata, many people are moving to the Dominican Republic from the USA, and all over the world.
+However, not only tourists come to the Bavaro area, Santo Domingo, or Puerto Plata, many people are moving to the Dominican Republic from the USA, and all over the world.

 We understand that bureaucracy can be complicated enough without having to worry about your belongings, we at Nobel Relocation will handle all the paperwork and double check it many times so you don’t encounter problems on the final destination side.
-All we ask from you is to do us the pleasure of simply turning up at customs when we will need you to release your shipment, in order for it to be delivered straight to your new door.
+All we ask from you is to give us the pleasure of simply turning up at customs when we will need you to release your shipment, in order for it to be delivered straight to your new door.

-At Nobel Relocation you will find no other company more equipped to pack, load, transfer and deliver your belongings to Dominican Republic.
+At Nobel Relocation you will find no other company more equipped to pack, load, transfer and deliver your belongings to the Dominican Republic.
 Our professional packers are highly trained and experienced in packing your belongings for international journeys that can be unpredictable due to unforeseen circumstances such as the changing weather.

 We can provide moving services from Florida, Georgia, South Carolina, North Carolina, Alabama, and Texas.
-We can provide moving and relocation services to Punta Cana, Bavaro area, Santo Domingo, or Puerto Plata and all the other cities in Dominican Republic.
+We can provide moving and relocation services to Punta Cana, Bavaro area, Santo Domingo, or Puerto Plata and all the other cities in the Dominican Republic.

 Used Household Goods and Personal Effects